 - Both parties must have authentic copies of the contracts.

-The best way to protect signatures for both parties is proper documentation, being transparent, and most of all, compliance.
+The best way to protect e-signatures for both parties is proper documentation, transparency, and most of all, compliance.
 By doing so, you can declare that both parties have digitally and mutually agreed.